kwasniew/hyperbook/manuscript/ch6.md

       .then(json => dispatch(data.action, json));
 };
 ```
 As an effect library author, you translate the side-effectful API call (e.g. `fetch`) into a `dispatch` call.
-You will never call `fetch` directly outside of effect definitions.
+You will never call `fetch` directly outside of the effect definition.

 Our original post-fetch action definition looked like this:
 ```js